-When a signal is sent into a device such as your amplifier with too much Gain, the signal begins to “clip.”
-This clipping gives the sound its characteristic buzzy sound that we call distortion.
+When a signal is sent into a device, such as an amplifier, with too much Gain, the signal begins to 'clip,' producing that characteristic buzzing that we call distortion.

 Overdrive is usually a naturally occurring clipping of the signal.
 It is often created by turning the volume up too loud on the gain stage of the amp, or by using a gain-boosting pedal that makes the signal too hot going into the amp or another pedal.
 This will oftentimes drive the later stages of the amp too hard and the signal will begin to clip, or chop off the parts of the signal that are too loud.
 This distorted sound is oftentimes a warm, pleasing tone that also adds a little compression to the signal.
 Overdrive is strictly an analog effect because overloading digital circuits produces a harsh and very unmusical sound There are many overdrive pedals designed to mimic the sound of natural amplifier overdrive.
 Take a look at the Boss SD-1 Super Overdrive or Ibanez Tube Screamer.

 Distortion is the next level of Overdrive.
 The signal is heavily clipped and compressed with little of the guitar’s original tone left intact.
 This type of distortion needs to be electronically designed; you cannot Overdrive an amp into Distortion (though you might get close).
 Some modern amplifiers have Distortion built in, but you generally get great-sounding Distortion from a pedal.
 Distortion is a very tight sound that is well suited to aggressive and fast styles of music, where you need to keep articulation of each note intact.
 Music styles such as Speed Metal and any kind of guitar “shredders” almost always use Distortion.
 Take a look at the DOD Gunslinger Mosfet Distortion, or Pro Co RAT2 Distortion Pedal.